mdjahidhasan009/JavaScript-Note/class_object_variable/readme.md

 ```
 Explanation:
 The output will be `[{prop1: 42}, {someProp: "also value of array A!"}, 3, 4, 5]`.
 The slice function copies all the elements of the array returning the new array.
-However, it doesn't do deep copying.
+However, it **doesn't do deep clone**.
-Instead it does shallow copying.
+Instead, it does shallow copying.
 You can imagine slice implemented like this:
 ```js
 function slice(arr) {
    var result = [];